binste/chicago_safepassage_evaluation/docs/index.md

 *This figure is an approximate replication of Figure A.2 in McMillen et al. (2017)[^8]*<br />
 *Data source: [Crimes - 2001 to present, Chicago Data Portal; accessed January 25, 2018](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2){:target="_blank"}*</small>

-If we looked at a more detailed categorization of violent crimes, we see that the number of homicides in 2017 is even on a higher level than in 2006.
+If we look at the following more detailed view of violent crimes, we see that the number of homicides in 2017 is even on a higher level than in 2006.

 <small>*Figure 2 - Evolution of violent-crime counts over time by subcategories*</small>
 {% include violent_FBI.html %}